In 2018, UNICEF and partners plan for:

-people accessing safe water (for drinking, cooking and hygiene) through effective water treatment mechanisms and emergency repair of WASH infrastructure
+people with improved water quality through the provision of effective water treatment mechanisms and the emergency repair of WASH infrastructure

 - 20,000 mothers in affected areas with improved knowledge on the benefits of exclusive breastfeeding

-- 2.5 million people accessing safe water (for drinking, cooking and hygiene) through effective water treatment mechanisms and emergency repair of WASH infrastructure
+- 1.8 million people with improved water quality through the provision of effective water treatment mechanisms and the emergency repair of WASH infrastructure

-- 200,000 people accessing hygiene supplies and knowledge of basic hygiene practices
+- 190,000 boys, girls and parents accessing hygiene supplies and having knowledge of basic hygiene practices

 - 100,000 children and caregivers accessing immediate psychosocial support services

-- 500,000 girls and boys and their caregivers received MRE
+- 500,000 boys, girls and their families having received mine-risk education

-- 2,000 community professionals trained in identifying and responding to key child protection issues
+- 5,000 community professionals trained to identify and respond to key child protection issues, including gender-based violence

 HIV and AIDS

-- 12,000 HIV-positive patients accessing uninterrupted ARV treatment
+- 16,000 HIV-positive patients accessing uninterrupted antiretroviral treatment

-UNICEF will continue to strengthen the resilience of conflict-affected children and provide life-saving support in Ukraine.
-This will include ensuring access to education, safe learning spaces, community-based protection services and immediate psychosocial support for the most vulnerable children.
-By working closely with partner organizations, schools, community centres and through mobile teams, the programme will also support primary health care services in conflict-affected areas.
-Treatment of adults and children with HIV and prevention of mother-to-child HIV transmission will remain key objectives.
-Access to safe drinking water for displaced and host communities will be supported through the provision of critical chemicals for treatment plants, including those previously supported by other partners, rehabilitation of infrastructure and the creation of alternative sources.
-UNICEF will promote infant and young child feeding in emergencies, while improving coordination mechanisms through its leadership in the education and water, sanitation and hygiene (WASH) clusters, the child protection sub-cluster and the nutrition working group.
-UNICEF will also contribute to the health cluster as well as the HIV/AIDS and mine action sub-clusters.
-Collaboration will continue with governments and partners at all levels.
+UNICEF will continue to strengthen the resilience of children, provide life-saving support and build the long-term capacities of communities and institutions in conflict-affected areas of Ukraine.
+UNICEF remains committed to ensuring access to gender-specific and age-sensitive education, as well as safe learning spaces with water, sanitation and hygiene (WASH) facilities, community-based protection services and immediate psychosocial support for the most vulnerable boys and girls.
+Primary health care services along the front lines will be supported through partner mobile teams, community engagement and cash voucher systems.
+Treatment of adults and children living with HIV and prevention of mother-to-child transmission of HIV remain key objectives, as does the promotion of infant and young child feeding in emergencies.
+Displaced and host communities facing serious constraints to accessing safe drinking water will be supported through the provision of chemicals for treatment plants, emergency repairs of damaged infrastructure and the creation of alternative decentralized water sources.
+UNICEF will continue to lead the WASH and education clusters and the child protection sub-cluster and contribute to the health cluster, and HIV/AIDS and mine action sub-clusters.
+Collaboration with governments and partners will also be strengthened at all levels.

-2 Office for the Coordination of Humanitarian Affairs, ‘2017 Ukraine Humanitarian Needs Overview’, OCHA.
+1 Office for the Coordination of Humanitarian Affairs, ‘2017 Ukraine Humanitarian Needs Overview’, OCHA, 2016.

-5 Available funds included funding received against the current appeal of US$7.8 million and US$18.8 million carried forward from the previous year.
+6 Available funds include US$11 million raised against the current appeal and US$3.7 million carried forward from the previous year.